ScionResearch/genomesizeR/paper/paper.md

 ## Weighted mean method

 The weighted mean method computes the genome size of a query by averaging the known genome sizes of surrounding taxa in the taxonomic tree, with a weighted system where further neighbours have less weight in the computed mean.
+The identification of related taxa is limited to levels below and including order.

+In the calculation of the prediction for a given query, the weight for a related taxon in the database is calculated as

+\begin{gather*}
+w_i = \frac{1}{d_i + 1}
+\end{gather*}

+where $d_i$ is the distance of the related taxon to the query in number of nodes in the taxonomy.

 The confidence interval is calculated as: